Case Study

 Enter podcasting.
 It’s a much longer form of content, so it’s naturally a better method of building a personal brand.
 Because getting into the ears of fans for multiple, hour-long episodes will have a better payoff than a few static images will.
 The host will have an enhanced opportunity to showcase their area of expertise, earn trust, establish themselves as a leader in their field, and pitch themselves as a household name.

-Example: The Peter Crouch Podcast
+Example: That Peter Crouch Podcast

 Hosted by former footballer, Peter Crouch, the That Peter Crouch Podcast is a prime example of how athletes can build their personal brands through podcasting.
 Swapping the pitch for the pub, Crouch uses episodes to show fans his real personality, truth, and expertise on football.
 Each instalment is a chance for fans to get to know him better, with each one consistently achieving 100k+ downloads.
 Check out an episode below: